rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The document provides an overview of the Universalgripper EGL, a servo-electric 2-finger parallel gripper designed for versatile applications in various environments.
-It highlights the gripper's features, such as sensitive gripping force control, a large programmable stroke, and integration of control and power electronics for decentralized systems.
-Key specifications include a gripping force of up to 600 N and a stroke of 42.5 mm per jaw, emphasizing its adaptability for handling a wide range of workpieces efficiently.</chunk_context>
+<chunk_context>The document is a product datasheet for the SCHUNK EGL, a servoelectric 2-finger parallel gripper with precise force control and a large stroke.
+This initial section introduces the gripper's key features, including its flexibility, robustness, and bus compatibility, along with technical specifications like a gripping force of 600 N and a jaw stroke of 42.5 mm.
+The content sets the stage for detailed technical descriptions and diagrams that follow in subsequent sections.</chunk_context>
 <chunk>## Local PDF Processing Result: SCHUNK_EGL

 **Source:** SCHUNK_EGL.pdf